Oil Builds On Gains As Recovery Picks Up But Equities Mixed - UrduPoint

 Oil Builds On Gains As Recovery Picks Up But Equities Mixed

-Oil prices extended their rally Wednesday on growing expectations for demand as the global economy recovers, though equity investors trod a more cautious line with inflation fears still casting a shadow over trading floors
+Oil prices extended their rally Wednesday on growing expectations for demand as the global economy recovers, though equity investors trod more cautiously amid lingering inflation fears

-Hong Kong (UrduPoint / Pakistan Point News - 2nd Jun, 2021 ) :Oil prices extended their rally Wednesday on growing expectations for demand as the global economy recovers, though equity investors trod a more cautious line with inflation fears still casting a shadow over trading floors.
+London, (UrduPoint / Pakistan Point News - 2nd Jun, 2021 ) :Oil prices extended their rally Wednesday on growing expectations for demand as the global economy recovers, though equity investors trod more cautiously amid lingering inflation fears.

 While some countries are struggling in their battle with the coronavirus, the general mood among dealers is upbeat with the global economy rebounding sufficiently strongly as vaccines are rolled out and parts of the planet slowly return to a semblance of normality.